AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Method

-As illustrated in \cref{fig:patchencod}, we map each sub-patch to dimension $E$ with the function $\ProjEncod_m$, defined as follows: \begin{compactitem} \item[(i)] If $T_m>1$, we apply to each pixel a Lightweight Temporal Attention Encoder (LTAE) $\phi^\text{temp}_m:T_m \times C_m \mapsto E$ \cite{garnot2020lightweight} to collapse the temporal dimension.
-If $T=1$, we use a linear layer $C_m \mapsto E$. \item[(ii)] We flatten the pixel dimensions of each sub-patch to obtain a vector of size $\delta_m^2 E$; \item[(iii)] We apply a Multi-Layer Perceptron (MLP) $\delta_m^2 E \mapsto E$ to each sub-patch; \item[(iv)] We add absolute positional encodings based on the ground sampling distance, as in ScaleMAE \cite{reed2023scale}; \item[(v)] A shared transformer network $\TransEncod$ with $B$ blocks combines the sub-patches into a single vector $f^m_p$ of size $E$ with a \texttt{CLS}-like token. \end{compactitem}

-The patch encoder $\PatchEncod$ thus consists of $\vert \bM \vert$ modality-specific projectors $\ProjEncod_m$ and a shared transformer $\TransEncod$ for all modalities.
-Using sub-patches of fixed sizes $\delta_m$ allows $\PatchEncod$ to process patches of different patch sizes $P$ \emph{without rescaling} the input data.
-Indeed, changes in $P$ only influence the number of input token processed by $\TransEncod$, which has no incidence on the size of the class token.
+\paragraph{Patch Encoding.} We design a scale-adaptive patch encoder $\phi^{\text{patch}}$ to map each input token ${x}_p^m$ into a fixed-size vector $f_p^m \in \mathbb{R}^E$, regardless of modality resolution $R_m$ or patch size $P$.
+The encoding scheme, illustrated in \cref{fig:patchencod}, involves three stages: \begin{compactitem} \item[(i)] We first subdivide each token into fixed-size sub-patches of $\delta_m \times \delta_m$ pixels, flattening their spatial dimensions to vectors of size $\delta_m^2 T_m C_m$. \item[(ii)] Each flattened sub-patch is mapped to dimension $E$ via a modality-specific MLP \text{$\ProjEncod_m$}.
+For multi-temporal modalities ($T_m>1$), a Lightweight Temporal Attention Encoder (LTAE)\cite{garnot2020lightweight} collapses the temporal dimension. \item[(iii)] We add positional encodings based on ground sampling distance \cite{reed2023scale} to the sub-patch embeddings.
+A shared transformer network \text{$\TransEncod$} with $B$ blocks aggregates the sub-patch embeddings into a single representation $f_p^m$ per modality using a \texttt{CLS}-like token. \end{compactitem} Using sub-patches of fixed sizes $\delta_m$ allows $\PatchEncod$ to process patches of different patch sizes $P$ \emph{without rescaling} the input data.
+Indeed, changes in $P$ only influence the number of input tokens processed by $\TransEncod$, which has no incidence on the embedding size.

-\paragraph{Modality-Combiner Network.} We merge the embeddings $f^m_p$ for tokens of different modalities into a single multimodal vector $f^\star_p$ for each patch.
-We first add to each $f^m_p$ an absolute positional encoding $\text{pos}(p)$ (the same one used for sub-patches).
-The combiner network $\phi^\text{comb}$ summarizes the resulting token embeddings into a multimodal representation $f^\star_p$ for each patch $p \in \bP$.
-The combiner network follows the architecture proposed by OmniSat \cite[3.1]{astruc2024omnisat}: (i) The tokens go through a sequence of $B$ self-attention blocks; (ii) We add one token per patch, with a fixed (and learned) value and add positional encoding; and (iii) We compute the cross-attention between these tokens and the embeddings of the last self-attention block.
-The resulting values (one per patch) define multimodal embeddings $f^\star_p$.
+\paragraph{Modality-Combiner Network.} The combiner network $\phi^{\text{comb}}$ merges embeddings $f_p^m$ from all available modalities into a multimodal representation $f_p^\star$ for each patch $p \in \bP$.
+We use the cross-attention-based architecture proposed by OmniSat \cite[3.1]{astruc2024omnisat}: (i) We first add to each $f^m_p$ an absolute positional encoding $\text{pos}(p)$---the same one used for sub-patches.; (ii) The tokens go through a sequence of $B$ self-attention blocks; (iii) We associate each patch with a token with a shared learned value and add positional encoding; and (iv) We compute the cross-attention between these tokens and the embeddings of the last self-attention block.
+This results in one embedding per patch $f^\star_p$.